TheOdinProject/curriculum/rails/views.md

 ### Forms

-Rails offers several different helpers that help you create forms, and we'll go over those in depth in the next lesson.
+Rails offers several different helpers that help you create forms, and we'll go over those in depth in upcoming lessons.

 ## Your Assignment

 Now that you've got a taste of the high level stuff, read through the Rails Guides for a more detailed look at things.
-The reading here will actually start back in the controller, where you need to let it know WHICH view file you want to render.
-The second half gets more into the view side of things.
+The chapter below will actually start in the controller, where you need to let it know WHICH view file you want to render.
+The second half of the chapter gets more into the view side of things.

-1. Read the [Rails Guide on Layouts and Rendering](http://guides.rubyonrails.org/layouts_and_rendering.html), sections 1 through 3.4.
+1. Read the [Rails Guide chapter on Layouts and Rendering](http://guides.rubyonrails.org/layouts_and_rendering.html), sections 1 through 3.4.
 You can certainly skim when they start going over all the many different options you can pass to a given function... it's good to know what they are and where you can find them, but you don't need to memorize all of them.
 Usually you'll have something that you want to do, Google it, and find a Stack Overflow post that shows you the option you can use.

 ## Conclusion